 It’s helpful to search for real open CTO jobs to furnish an idea of what it takes to be a CTO.
 Reading the job description can help familiarize you with the knowledge, skillset, experience, and education required to be considered for a CTO position.

-For example, take a look at the overview of this open CTO position recently posted on the Global CTO Forum
+For example, take a look at the overview of this open CTO position recently posted on the Global CTO Forum:

 Chief Technology Officer

-The Rockefeller Foundation in New York
+at The Rockefeller Foundation in New York

 The Rockefeller Foundation seeks a dynamic and entrepreneurial Chief Technology Officer to join a foundation that has built a reputation as a trailblazer that convenes unlikely partnerships and sparks innovations.